itsjcsionelo/starter/README.md

 # Starter Files

-### This repository contains all the files I personally use for starting my project
+#### This repository contains all the files I personally use for starting my project, consists:

-## Contains: